 In general, the permitted use of the Toledo Bend Reservoir shoreline within the FERC Project Boundary may provide some access to the Reservoir at the conservation pool stage elevation.
-However, the water level in Toledo Bend Reservoir is subject to fluctuation and may drop to levels that restrict or eliminate the access from some permitted structures.
+However, the water level in Toledo Bend Reservoir is subject to fluctuation and may drop 10 feet or more below the full pool stage. to levels that restrict or eliminate the access from some permitted structures.
 Permitted and leased premises are subject to flowage and inundation as a result of normal operations of the Reservoir.
 Unless approved by SRA-LA in accordance with the procedures set forth in the SMP, permittees are not authorized to extend any facility beyond the permit-approved specifications for any reason, including efforts to provide access to the Reservoir during periods of lower water levels at Toledo Bend Reservoir.